-2. The definitions and rules of interpretation in the Appendix apply to each Contract.
+1. The definitions and rules of interpretation in the Appendix apply to each Contract.

-TERMS AND CONDITIONS
+ORDERING AND TERMS AND CONDITIONS

 DELIVERY, COLLECTION AND INSPECTION

-7. Our aim is to deliver Products to the Delivery Point or to make Products available for collection from Parkside premises, as applicable, within a reasonable time after a quotation is accepted.
+10. Our aim is to deliver Products to the Delivery Point or to make Products available for collection from designated premises, as applicable, within a reasonable time after a Quotation is accepted.
 However, time is not of the essence.
-When we give a delivery or collection date, this will be an estimate and is not guaranteed.
+When we give a delivery or collection date, this will be an estimate and is not guaranteed as a firm date.
 Our staff have no authority to guarantee delivery or collection dates.
-We have the right to deliver or make Products available for collection in instalments.

 12. At your own cost you must make appropriate arrangements to collect or take delivery of Products and in particular you must:

 13. We have the right to decline to deliver or make Products available for collection when:

-but if we do deliver or make Products available for collection in these circumstances, that will not affect our rights under the Contract.
+however, if we do deliver or make Products available for collection in these circumstances, that will not affect our rights under the Contract.

-11. The quantity of Products recorded by us or our agent on despatch, or making available for collection, will be sufficient evidence of the quantity received by you unless you can provide conclusive evidence to the contrary.
+15. The quantity of Products recorded by us or our agent on despatch, or making available for collection, will be sufficient evidence of the quantity received by you unless you can provide conclusive evidence to the contrary.

 PASSING OF RISK AND TITLE

-13. Once you take delivery or collect Products they are at your risk (and are not insured by us) and until you pay for them in full in cash or cleared funds:
+17. Once you take delivery or collect Products they are at your risk (and are not insured by us) and until you pay for them in full in cash or cleared funds: